 During the summer, the park isn't just great for exploring during the day—it has a ranger-led Starry Night program and an annual Dark Sky Festival, a three-day event filled with stargazing and astronomy activities.

 "Although Lassen Park is open year-round, access is usually limited from December to May," Ayllon says.
 "Excellent cross-country skiing is available, as well as interpretive snowshoe tours led by park rangers.
 During the warm summer months in Redding, enjoy hiking, stargazing, biking, swimming, and more."

-Crater Lake National Park
+Crater Lake National Park (Oregon)

 Located in Oregon's Cascade Mountains, Crater Lake National Park is named for exactly what it sounds like: a nearly 2,000-foot-deep lake formed in the crater left after a volcanic explosion.
-Tthe water is extraordinarily clear because there are no rivers flowing into or out of it.
+The water is extraordinarily clear because there are no rivers flowing into or out of it.

 "Seven millennia of rain and snowmelt have filled the crater, which has resulted in one of the world's clearest bodies of water," says Emele Hibdon, a public relations representative for Travel Southern Oregon.
 "Scientists have measured the water's clarity to as deep as 120 feet."

 While you can sit and be memorized by the crystal-clear water all day, there's also an abundance of other activities to take part in, like hiking and wildlife viewing.
 Or, if you prefer to drive, take a venture out on Rim Drive, a road that circles the lake and has more than 25 overlooks.

 "Crater Lake National Park has 183,224 acres of mountains, peaks, old-growth forests, volcanic fumaroles, two waterfalls, and the lake," Hibdon says.
 "The ranging elevations throughout the park provide diverse habitats for an array of wildlife and make for an outstanding outdoor laboratory and classroom."